CollapseLauncher/InnoSetupLogParser/README.md

 * Compiled code sections will be skipped

 ## License
-The initial license is using [The DWTFYWT LICENSE](https://github.com/CollapseLauncher/InnoSetupLogParser/blob/main/LICENSE).
+The initial license is using [The WTFPL License](https://github.com/CollapseLauncher/InnoSetupLogParser/blob/main/LICENSE).